-NOTE: Effective 2022-2023, the Department will also consider requests from concentrators to study abroad in the Fall of junior year.
+NOTE: The Department will also consider requests from concentrators to study abroad in the Fall of junior year.
 Requests to study abroad during Fall of senior year will be considered on a case-by-case basis.
 With pre-approval from the Study Abroad Advisor, a student may receive departmental credit for up to two, Politics-related courses in a given semester.